wzh99/IRL/README.md

 * Each phi instruction has source operands for all predecessors.

-## Design pattern
+## Listener pattern

-In this project, most of accesses to the program, including verification, analysis, optimization are all based on the listener design pattern.
-This derives from the insight that most of the algorithms related to these work follow the basic routine of dominator tree traversal.
+In this project, most of the data flow analyses are based on the listener design pattern.
+This derives from the insight that most of theses algorithms follow the basic routine of dominator tree traversal.
 If we could factor out this routine, we could improve code reuse and make program less prone to bugs.

  Three listener traits with different granularity are provided in the program: `BlockListener` at block level, `InstrListener` at instruction level, and `ValueListener` at value level.
 Listener trait with finer granularity are extended trait of the listener with coarser one.
 They can be chosen on demand.
 Furthermore, different listeners can be combined to support more sophisticated work.